18-Year-Old Honors Student Fatally Shot At Party In Menifee

 She says he skipped a year of high school and started college early.

-“In elementary school, in second grade,” she recalls, “he would be up at 1 o’clock in the morning trying to prepare himself to get ready for school.
-We had to make him go back to bed.”
+“In elementary school, in second grade,” she recalls, “he was up at 4 o’clock in the morning trying to prepare himself to get ready for school.
+We would have to make him go back to bed.”

 The shooting was reported around midnight near the intersection of Cleary Street and Michener Drive, according to the Riverside County Sheriff’s Department.